SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Elves Shadow/Statblocks/Brush Stalker.md

 <!-- -->
 > ⭐️ **Wyrd Dyr**
 >
-> While they have line of effect to the brush stalker , any animal except another brush stalker is frightened
+> While they have line of effect to the brush stalker, any animal except another brush stalker is frightened